st0012/object_tracer/README.md

 **Please use 0.3.0+ versions, older versions have serious performance issues**

 `tapping_device` is a gem built on top of Ruby’s `TracePoint` class that allows you to tap method calls of specified objects.
 The purpose for this gem is to make debugging Rails applications easier.
-For example, you can use it to see who calls your `Post` records
+Here are some sample usages:

+### Track method calls

 ```ruby
 class PostsController < ApplicationController